-- 3.1 Locality planning is a key vehicle for ensuring that the voice of local communities' shape wellbeing, service and support across South Ayrshire. - 3.2 This should be done in line with population data, national and local policy context and professional advice. - 3.3 Locality Planning is a requirement of the Joint Bodies Act which underpins integration of health and social care. - 3.4 Moving forward Locality plans will articulate locality planning, priorities and key actions. - 3.5 Attached as Appendix 1 is a draft locality plan for the Girvan and South Carrick Locality. - 3.6 Ayr North and Ayr South Locality Planning Partnerships (LPP) have been active for a number of years and enjoyed support from community members and professional colleagues.
+- 3.1 Locality planning is a key vehicle for ensuring that the voice of local communities' shape wellbeing, service, and support across South Ayrshire. - 3.2 This should be done in line with population data, national and local policy context, and professional advice. - 3.3 Locality Planning is a requirement of the Joint Bodies Act which underpins integration of health and social care. - 3.4 Moving forward Locality plans will articulate locality planning, priorities and key actions. - 3.5 Girvan/South Carrick, and Maybole/North Carrick Locality Planning Partnerships (LPP) remain active and meet on a monthly basis.
+Progress within the LPPs is reflected within the LPP chair report.
+It is envisaged that the LPPs will have a real focus on the actions within their respective locality plans, with the emphasis on a co-produced and holistic approach to delivering good outcomes for citizens and communities. - 3.6 Ayr North and Ayr South Locality Planning Partnerships (LPP) have been active for a number of years and enjoyed support from community members and professional colleagues.
 Since the review of Localities, which was finalised in the summer of 2023, there has not been the same level of support to the LPP.
 A host of engagement opportunities have been undertaken, with valuable feedback from our community members regarding how they would like to see health and social care services delivered in their local area. - 3.7 Despite this, there has been very little interest from the local community to participate in the LPPs.
 This has limited the amount of support to the development of both Ayr Locality Plans.
-By adopting 1 year bridging locality plans, that reflect the key priority areas for each locality, an ambition of the LPPs will be to encourage our community members to join the group, alongside the professional staff we hope will become part of the Partnership in line with the newly agreed Terms of Reference.
-The plans represent a clear evidence base, aligned to population data, national and local drivers, professional advice and lived experience, and articulate the aspirations of the Ayr North and South Localities. - 3.8 Prestwick and Villages Locality Planning Partnership is a well-established, and well attended LPP with a good mix of community members and professional colleagues.
+By adopting 1 year bridging locality plans, which reflect the key priority areas for each locality, an ambition of the LPPs will be to encourage our community members to join the group, alongside the professional staff we hope will become part of the Partnership in line with the newly agreed Terms of Reference.
+The plans represent a clear evidence base, aligned to population data, national and local drivers, professional advice and lived experience, and articulate the aspirations of the Ayr North and South Localities.

+- 3.8 Prestwick and Villages Locality Planning Partnership is a well-established, and well attended LPP with a good mix of community members and professional colleagues.
 This LPP has had a commitment to consider local priorities and awarded grant funding to support community groups with a focus on social isolation.
-With the focussed approach to locality modelling, this LPP is keen to be involved in engagement across the locality to inform their priorities going forward.
+With the focussed approach to locality modelling, this LPP is keen to be involved in engagement across the locality to inform their priorities going forward. - 3.9 The North Locality Partnership Engagement Officer is currently progressing engagement work within the Troon and Villages Locality with a focus on promoting and encouraging attendance to support a Troon and Villages LPP.
+Give there has been limited support to developing the Troon and Villages LPP, the priorities have not been set and therefore the development and contribution to a Locality Plan has been delayed.
+However, this is a focus moving forward.